ai4immuno/ai4immuno.github.io/immuno.md

 However, this endeavor is not without its challenges.
 The complexities of translating clinical observations into research questions (and vice versa), navigating the vast diversity of clinical phenotypes, and bridging disciplinary languages basic researchers and clinicians who sometimes employ the same terminology yet coded with different meanings all pose significant hurdles.

 ## The Promise of AI for Computational & Systems Immunology
-We recognized the vastness of intellectual real estate in immunology and the overhwelming speed of AI advancement.
+We recognized the vastness of intellectual real estate in immunology and the overwhelming speed of AI advancement.
 Because of this pressure to keep up with AI tools and research, we created this website to pool resources for the community.

 Immunology experts possess a profound grasp of existing gaps, technical data limitations, biological variations, and research challenges.
 We hope this resource hub makes it easier for scientists to navigate the AI landscape for their own domain-specific applications.